 You can force control the different components in the heat pump and any connected accessories here.
+The most important safety functions remain active however.

 MENU 5.7 - START GUIDE

 When the heat pump is started for the first time the start guide starts automatically.
 Start it manually here.